devlup-labs/iitj_family_tree/.github/pr_template.md

 ## Title
 [Provide a relevant and descriptive title for the pull request.]

+## Description and Impact
+[Provide a summary of the changes made in this PR.
+Explain why the change is necessary/being made, and how it improves the project (include effects on performance, new dependencies, or changes in behaviour).
+Link any related issues.]

 ## Type of Change
 - [ ] New feature
 - [ ] Bug fix